RoaringBitmap/roaring/README.md

 Current documentation is available at http://godoc.org/github.com/RoaringBitmap/roaring

-### Thread-safety
+### Goroutine safety

-In general, it should generally be considered safe to access the same bitmaps using different threads as long as they are not being modified.
-However, if some of your bitmaps use copy-on-write, then more care is needed: pass to your threads a (shallow) copy of your bitmaps.
+In general, it should not generally be considered safe to access the same bitmaps using different goroutines--they are left unsynchronized for performance.
+Should you want to access a Bitmap from more than one goroutine, you should provide synchronization.
+Typically this is done by using channels to pass the *Bitmap around (in Go style; so there is only ever one owner), or by using `sync.Mutex` to serialize operations on Bitmaps.

 ### Coverage